Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games: Introduction

 \textbf{Contributions.} Our main results are the following.
-First, for the mean-payoff value, we provide an algorithm (Thm.~\ref{thm:mp_decisionProblem}) that implies $\NPinter$-membership of the problem, which would reduce to $\PTIME$ if mean-payoff games were proved to be in~$\PTIME$, a long-standing open problem~\cite{BCDGR11,chatterjee_ATVA2013}.
+First, for the mean-payoff value, we provide an algorithm (Thm.~\ref{thm:mp_decisionProblem}) that implies $\NPinter$-membership of the problem, which would reduce to $\PTIME$ if mean-payoff games were proved to be in~$\PTIME$, a long-standing open problem~\cite{BCDGR11,Chatterjee201525}.
 Pseudo-polynomial memory may be necessary and always suffices (Thm.~\ref{thm:mp_memoryRequirements}).
 Finally, we observe that infinite-memory strategies are strictly more powerful that finite-memory strategies (Sect.~\ref{subsec:mpInfiniteMemory}).
 Second, for the shortest path, we provide a pseudo-polynomial time algorithm (Thm.~\ref{thm:ts_pseudoPoly}), and show that the associated decision problem is $\NPTIME$-hard (Thm.~\ref{thm:ts_NPHardness}).
+According to a very recent result by Haase and Kiefer~\cite{HaasePP}, our reduction even proves $\PPTIME$-hardness, which suggests that the problem does not belong to $\NPTIME$ at all otherwise the polynomial hierarchy would collapse.
 Pseudo-polynomial memory may be necessary and always suffices (Thm.~\ref{thm:ts_memory}).
-In the case of the shortest path problem, infinite-memory strategies grant no additional power in comparison with finite-memory strategies (Rem. \ref{rem:ts_infMem}).
+In the case of the shortest path problem, infinite-memory strategies give no additional power in comparison with finite-memory strategies (Rem.~\ref{rem:ts_infMem}).

-\textbf{Related work.} This paper extends previous works presented in conferences \cite{bruyere_STACS2014,DBLP:journals/corr/BruyereFRR14} and gives a full presentation of the technical details, along with additional results.
+\textbf{Related work.} This paper extends previous works presented in conferences~\cite{bruyere_STACS2014,DBLP:journals/corr/BruyereFRR14} and in a PhD thesis~\cite{Ran14}: it gives a full presentation of the technical details, along with additional results.
 Our problems generalize the corresponding problems for two-player zero-sum games and MDPs.
 In mean-payoff games, optimal memoryless worst-case strategies exist and the best known complexity is $\NPinter$~\cite{EM79,ZP96,BCDGR11}.
 For the shortest path, we consider game graphs with strictly positive weights ant try to minimize the cost to target: memoryless strategies also suffice, and the problem is in $\PTIME$~\cite{DBLP:dblp_journals/mst/KhachiyanBBEGRZ08}.
 In MDPs, optimal strategies for the expectation are studied in~\cite{Puterman94,filar1997} for the mean-payoff and the shortest path: in both cases, memoryless strategies suffice and they can be computed in polynomial time.